zidarsk8/ggrc-core/doc/legacy/dev/workflow_and_scm.rst

          git hf feature finish

-    Occassionally the local branch won't be deleted and an error message will suggest a command to delete the local branch.
+    Occasionally the local branch won't be deleted and an error message will suggest a command to delete the local branch.
 It should be used, as follows:

       .. sourcecode:: bash